flyfy1/elasticsearch-rails-dynamic-json-support/README.md

 		end
     ```

-# Issues
+# ToDos

-- Tests.. since I don't have time to write test case for this project yet.
+- [ ] Tests.. since I don't have time to write test case for this project yet.
-- Due to the `lazy-loading` of model in rails, you need to specifically specify
+- [ ] Due to the `lazy-loading` of model in rails, you need to specifically
-  the model in rails.
-Like in the `Review` class above, it's reference to
+  specify the model in rails.
+Like in the `Review` class above, it's reference
-  `Article`
+  to `Article` (to make sure that `Article` class is loaded before `Review`)
+- [ ] Auto generation of mapping

 # Contributing to elasticsearch-rails-dynamic-json-support